Astronomy & Astrophysics Research Lab Project Objective:

 Major Tasks to be Performed:

-- Use computer (IDL) codes to process molecular spectra observed toward young stellar objects in the Galaxy;
+- Use computer codes (primarily in IDL) to process molecular spectra observed toward young stellar objects in the Galaxy, and/or

 Final Product or Outcome Anticipated: